-As its name suggests, Geraniol (also known as lemonol) is most famous for its presence in geraniums, where it helps form the blossoms’ distinctive, delicate scent.
+As its name suggests, Geraniol (also known as lemonal) is most famous for its presence in geraniums, where it helps form the blossoms’ distinctive, delicate scent.
 It’s also present in roses.
-Geraniol emits a rosey scent that makes it a popular perfume additive.
-Geriniol, like Valencene, has been shown to be an effective plant-based mosquito repellent.
+Geraniol emits a rosy scent that makes it a popular perfume additive.
+Geraniol, like Valencene, has been shown to be an effective plant-based mosquito repellent.
 Bees even produce it as a means of marking their hives and nectar-bearing flowers.

 Therapeutically, Geraniol has shown a lot of potential as a neuroprotectant and antioxidant.
 Other potential medical benefits associated with this cannabis terpene include: antioxidant, anti-tumor, neuroprotectant, anti-bacterial, anti-fungal, anti-viral, anti-spasmodic.

 Also found in rose grass, peaches, and plums.